 Starting a New Group

 Community groups often start with a conversation about how to fix a problem a community faces or with an idea to create something new for a community.
 No matter what type of group you are thinking of starting there are a number of key steps you need to take before you can start to operate.
-The Community Toolkit guides you through the things you need to consider when starting a new group or reviewing the governance and runnign of an existing groups.
+The following documents guide you through the things you need to consider when starting a new group or reviewing the governance and running of an existing groups.

 Identifying Need and Starting a Steering Group